odoo/documentation/crm/salesteam/manage/create_salesperson.rst

 Register your user into his sales team
 ======================================

-Your user is now registered in Odoo and can log in to his own session.
+Your user is now registered in Twenty20 and can log in to his own session.
 You can also add him to the sales team of your choice.
 From the sales module, go to your dashboard and click on the **More** button of the desired sales team, then on **Settings**.